JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-In this case, we can use inner constructor with optional number of input arguments.
-In the definition belowe, we use type annotation to set, that these arguments have to be real numbers.
-Note that we the `new` function and we have to specify the value of `N` and type `T`.
+In this case, we can use an inner constructor with the optional number of input arguments.
+In the definition below, we use type annotation to set these arguments to be real numbers.
+Since we use the `new` function and our type is parametric, we have to specify `N` and type `T`.

 ```jldoctest structs; output = false
 struct PointND{N, T <: Real} <: AbstractPoint{T}